t-taniai/LocalExpStereo/README.md

 }
 ```

 The code is for research purpose only.
 If you use our code, please cite the above paper.
-(Note that we have slightly changed the title in the latest preprint v2 in 2017 from the above v1 in 2016).
-We also encourage to cite the following conference paper too.
+(Note that although we have slightly changed the title in the latest preprint in 2017, we recommend to cite the above orginal version in 2016).
+We also encourage to cite the following conference paper too, where we describe the fundamental idea of our optimization technique.

 ```
 @inproceedings{Taniai14,